Get all the latest data for Palma de Mallorca

 Are properties selling above or below asking in Palma de Mallorca in 2026?

-As of early 2026, the estimated average sale-to-asking price ratio in Palma de Mallorca is around 98%, meaning most properties close at roughly 2% below the initial asking price.
+As of 2026, the estimated average sale-to-asking price ratio for residential property in Palma de Mallorca is around 96% to 100%, which means most homes sell close to asking price but not always above it.

 By the way, you will find much more detailed data in our property pack covering the real estate market in Palma de Mallorca.